Why does my dog have tear stains?

 • A hair growing inward towards the eye and irritating it.

+In some cases, excessive tearing might be related to dogs getting pink eye, which can cause inflammation and discharge.
 While tear staining is typically a non-medical issue, other eye problems can have very serious causes and consequences.
 Here are some signs that you should keep an eye out for:

 • Discharge and crust collecting at the eyes.
 A little daily accumulation is normal, but a change in the amount is a sign that something abnormal may be brewing.